Ashley Judd sues Harvey Weinstein: 'My career was damaged' because I rebuffed him

 Judd, who said she had not heard from Weinstein, said she would donate any monetary damages from the lawsuit to the Time's Up Legal Defense Fund.

+"We never heard anything back and I remember calling my agent multiple times," Judd said.

+She claims that Weinstein allegedly told filmmakers that she was a "nightmare" to work with and should be avoided at all costs.

-In December, "Lord of the Rings" director Peter Jackson spoke to the New Zealand publication Stuff and said that Weinstein made him blacklist certain female stars, including Judd.
+In December, "Lord of the Rings" director Jackson spoke to the New Zealand publication Stuff and said that Weinstein made him blacklist certain female stars, including Judd.

 Judd said today that learning of that had made her feel "very sad."
-She told ABC News that she was up for a role in the film and then "radio silence."

-"It's very upsetting, you know," she said.
-"It was a special time to be invited into their offices. ...
-Then all of a sudden, mysteriously, we never heard back."
+She said that back then, at the time, her career was on "a roll" but she didn't reach out to a producer to find out why she was being overlooked for certain films.

+She said today that the ultimate goal of her lawsuit is "safe and equal workplaces and for economic damage to women's careers, in particular, to end and for the threat and action of retaliation to end."

-Weinstein has denied all allegations of sexual assault and has not commented on Judd's lawsuit.
+Weinstein has denied all allegations of sexual assault.
 Last year, Weinstein's spokesperson said that while Bob and Harvey Weinstein were executive producers of Jackson's film, they had no input on the casting whatsoever.

-A spokesperson for the movie executive told The New Yorker in a prior statement: "Any allegations of non-consensual sex are unequivocally denied by Mr. Weinstein."

-"Mr. Weinstein has further confirmed that there were never any acts of retaliation against any women for refusing his advances.
-Mr. Weinstein obviously can’t speak to anonymous allegations, but with respect to any women who have made allegations on the record, Mr. Weinstein believes that all of these relationships were consensual," according to the full statement from Weinstein's spokesperson.
-"Mr. Weinstein has begun counseling, has listened to the community and is pursuing a better path.
-Mr. Weinstein is hoping that, if he makes enough progress, he will be given a second chance."
+A spokesperson for Harvey Weinstein told ABC News the following in a statement late Monday night:

+"The most basic investigation of the facts will reveal that Mr. Weinstein neither defamed Ms. Judd nor ever interfered with Ms. Judd's career, and instead not only championed her work but also repeatedly approved her casting for two of his movies over the next decade.
+The actual facts will show that Mr. Weinstein was widely known for having fought for Ms. Judd as his first choice for the lead role in Good Will Hunting and, in fact, arranged for Ms. Judd to fly to New York to be considered for the role.
+Thereafter, Ms. Judd was hired for not one, but two of Mr. Weinstein’s movies, ‘Frida’ in 2002 and ‘Crossing Over’ with Harrison Ford in 2009.
+We look forward to a vigorous defense of these claims."